Helping birds navigate Salt Lake City by better understanding how nighttime lights and buildings affect their migrations.

 How can you get involved?

 Tracy Aviary is recruiting citizen scientists to assist in gathering data of bird-building collisions and light pollution levels in Salt Lake City.
-Peak migration occurs throughout April and May when citizen scientists will walk transects of our city’s urban core during the morning to record any incidence of bird-building collision and rescue any stunned or injured birds to be treated by wildlife rehabilitators and released.
+Peak migration occurs throughout April and May, as well as September and October, when citizen scientists will walk transects of our city’s urban core during the morning to record any incidence of bird-building collision and rescue any stunned or injured birds to be treated by wildlife rehabilitators and released.
 During the night, ambient light levels will also be gathered to find where light pollution is the greatest.
 This data will help us as we employ strategies to reduce the risks that our city poses to migrating birds, including a Lights Out Salt Lake initiative which will reduce unnecessary outdoor lighting during peak migration periods.

 Want to report a dead bird?

 Even if you aren't a part of our survey team, please let us know if you have found a bird that you think died as a result of hitting a building.
 We are especially interested in the following information: